-Alternative SE-PLR-3: Templeton-Paso Creston Route, when paired with Alternative SE-1: Templeton Substation Expansion, would meet the Transmission Objective.
+Alternative SE-PLR-3: Templeton-Paso Creston Route, when paired with Alternative SE-1A: Templeton Substation Expansion - 230/70 kV Substation, would meet the Transmission Objective.
 As described in Section 3.4.1, expansion of the existing Templeton Substation would not fully meet the Distribution Objective because it would not provide an optimal location to expand future distribution facilities to meet future anticipated distribution needs.
 However, it could potentially be deployed alongside another alternative (e.g., battery storage) which meets the distribution needs of the project.